 Markets and Subjects Analyzed

-Talent acquisition and management strategies, software, and services
+- Talent management strategies, software, and services

-Payroll, health, welfare, pension, and retirement services
+- Payroll, health, welfare, pension, and retirement solutions

-Performance management, workforce optimization, and measurement and reporting software and services
+- Performance management, workforce optimization, and measurement and reporting software and services

-Integration of services within HR, learning, and talent management
+- Integration of services within HR, learning, and talent management

-HR Software Forecast and Vendor Market Share
+- HR Software Forecast and Vendor Market Share

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.